 (click the grant category for more details, including sub-categories)

-These grants support for projects to further the mission of the LCBP and address the research tasks outlined in our management plan, Opportunities for Action.
+These grants support projects to further the mission of the LCBP and address the research tasks outlined in our management plan, Opportunities for Action.
 Eligible organizations include colleges, universities, nonprofit organizations, for-profit companies, and municipalities in the U.S. and Canada.

 These grant categories supports projects that will improve water quality and directly result in the reduction of water pollution in the Lake Champlain Basin (U.S. and Québec).
 Eligible organizations include colleges, universities, nonprofit organizations, and non-federal/non-state government agencies.